 Salinity Profiles

-The salinity distributions for each tidal series can be found in Appendix C. Figure 17 .
+The salinity distributions for each tidal series can be found in Appendix C. Figure 17 demonstrates the effect of the uncertainty of in the formation factor on the salinity calculations.
 The seawater from the high tide flooding is clearly visible at the surface toward the beginning of the line.
 The larger formation factor shows increased salinity and the lower shows a decreased salinity.
 Neither contributes a significant change to the interpretation.